-Working together with parents, we will make the appropriate adjustments to the curriculum/physically environment, support with interventions, and provide pastoral support as necessary.
-School will create an IEP to reflect the agreed provision.
+Working together with parents/carers, we will make the appropriate adjustments to the curriculum/physical environment, support with interventions, and provide pastoral support as necessary.
+School will create an IEP or include the appropriate support within a year group provision map, to reflect the agreed provision.
 Review dates will be agreed with staff, parents/carers and where appropriate the pupil and outside agencies.
 The SENCo will support this process.